Electricity sector in Bangladesh: Renewable energy

 According to the Bangladesh's Power Sector Master Plan 2016 (PSMP–2016), the country has the potential to generate a combined 3.6 GW of electricity from renewable energy sources.
 Another research has estimated that the potential from wind power alone stands at 20 GW.

 The government of Bangladesh has approved the construction by private developers of 19 on-grid solar parks, with would have cumulative generation capacity of 1070 MW.
-A solar power plant having a power generation capacity of 28 MW has recently started its operation in Teknaf of Cox's Bazar.
-Accounting this, the power generation capacity from renewable energy sources exceeds five percent of the country's total demand.

-Technical Solartech Energy Ltd (TSEL) has installed this power plant in Teknaf utilizing a total of 116 acres of land.
-Currently, the power plant is feeding 20MW to the national grid.

 Bangladesh has planned to produce 10% of total power generation by 2020 from renewable energy sources like wind, waste, and solar energy.
 The country plans to increase its renewable energy share to 17% by 2041 under its Intended Nationally Determined Contribution (INDC) commitment to reduce greenhouse gas emissions by 5% until 2030.

 The country's prospect of geothermal energy extraction has also been discussed by researchers.
 Studies carried out by geologists suggested geothermal resources in northwest and southeast region.